Bristn/Unity-PlayerLoopProfiles/README.md

 ## Code examples

 The following are some smaller code examples.
-For a basic overview I suggest checking out the scripts in [Assets/Example/Scripts/](https://github.com/Bristn/Unity-PlayerLoopProfiles/archive/refs/heads/master.zip).
+For a basic overview I suggest checking out the scripts in [Assets/Example/Scripts/](https://github.com/Bristn/Unity-PlayerLoopProfiles/tree/master/Assets/Example/Scripts).
-For an even more complex example checkout the [simple pinger app](https://www.google.com/) I made to demonstrate the plugin .
+For an even more complex example checkout the [simple pinger app](https://github.com/Bristn/Unity-SimplePinger) I made to demonstrate the plugin.

 ### Action maps

 If you want to use the interaction callback system you need to add the actions maps you want to react to.
 In the example it's using the default UI action map.
 The interaction callbacks get invoked with the action name.
 Because of this I like to create an enum and a string array with the action names.

-A small example, not all UI actions are included check [Assets/Example/Scripts/Example.cs](https://www.google.com/) for the full code.
+A small example, not all UI actions are included check [Assets/Example/Scripts/Example.cs](https://github.com/Bristn/Unity-PlayerLoopProfiles/blob/master/Assets/Example/Scripts/Example.cs) for the full code.

     using PlayerLoopProfiles;